jefferson-health/JSDataRouter/readme.md

 Routes that include a `resourceId` parameter will automatically retrieve the resource instance that has the specified ID form the DataStore using an express [param callback](http://expressjs.com/en/api.html#app.param), and make it available via `req.resource`.
 Query parameters and eager-loads (specified on `req.with`) along to the JSData [find](http://www.js-data.io/docs/dsfind) function when looking up the resource instance.

 ### Options
-By default all routes are enabled, but an optional options object can be assed into the constructor as a 3rd argument that allows you to disable each action individually.
+By default all routes are enabled, but an optional options object can be passed into the constructor as a 3rd argument that allows you to disable each action individually.
 The example below will setup a new router with only the destroy route disabled.
 ``` javascript
 var router = new JSDataRouter(
   DS.store.definitions.state,